dogethereum/scryptverifier/README.md

 *   config.js: Contains general configuration parameters like ethereum node, port

-*   local_config.json: Used to store values that cannot be commited like passwords.
+*   local_config.json: Used to store values that cannot be commited like seeds.
+It needs two wallet: submitter and challenger:

-    It needs two parameters: `wallet`, and `pass`.
+    For each one two parameters: `seed`, and `address`.

-    *   wallet: It is the content of Ethereum Wallet v3 format (or UTC file).
-    *   pass: Password for the wallet.

     ```json
     {
-      "wallet": {"address": "...","crypto": ...},
-      "pass": "ThisIsWalletPassword"
+      "submitter": {
+        "seed": "...",
+        "address": "..."
+      }
     }
     ```